 Yes.
 MacBook and iMac devices previously used Intel’s x86 processor architecture, but Apple is now switching over to Arm architecture.

-Apple already uses Arm-based A-Series chips for its iPhone and iPad devices, so the transition will allow Apple to streamline its technology and make it easier to provide cross-platform support for apps across both iOS and macOS.
+Apple also uses Arm-based A-Series chips for its iPhone and iPad devices, so the transition allows Apple to provide cross-platform support for apps across both iOS and macOS.

 Arm technology is renowned for offering excellent power and thermal efficiency compared to Intel processors.
-This is shown by the fact that the new MacBook Air can operate without a fan, while also seeing its battery life extended significantly.
+This is shown by the fact that the MacBook Air can now operate without a fan.